Jason Chavez

-Jason Chavez is an American politician.
-A member of Minnesota's Democratic–Farmer–Labor Party, he was elected to the Minneapolis City Council in 2021 to represent the 9th Ward.
+Jason Chavez (born 1994/1995) is an American politician who has served on the Minneapolis City Council, representing the 9th ward, since 2022.
+He is a member of Minnesota's Democratic–Farmer–Labor Party.

 Early life

 Chavez was born in Minneapolis to Mexican immigrants.
 He turned to crime at age 13 after his parents lost their home in the 2008 financial crisis, but later enrolled in high school, graduating in 2014.

 Chavez graduated from College of Saint Scholastica with a Bachelor’s degree in 2018.

 Career

-After graduating, Chavez served as a Committee Legislative Aide to Minnesota House Representatives Carlos Mariani and Mohamud Noor.
+After graduating, Chavez served as a Committee Legislative Aide to state representatives Carlos Mariani and Mohamud Noor.
 He worked on both the Public Safety and Criminal Justice Reform Committee and the Workforce and Business Development Committee at the Minnesota House of Representatives.

 Minneapolis City Council

-Chavez was first elected to the Minneapolis City Council in the 2021 Minneapolis City Council election, succeeding Alondra Cano.
+Chavez was first elected to the Minneapolis City Council in 2021, succeeding Alondra Cano.
 He was re-elected in the 2023 election, receiving 78.94% of the vote in the first round of tabulation.
 As of 2025, Chavez serves as the Vice-Chair of the Committee of the Whole, as well as the Race and Equity Committee.